jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 - Clarified LinkedIn error messages when leads encountered an issue, making them more informative

-- When 'Wait Until Connection Request is Accepted' was disabled, LinkedIn acceptances didn’t create opportunities
+- When 'Wait Until Connection Request is Accepted' was disabled, LinkedIn acceptances didn't create opportunities

 ## January 28, 2026

 ### FIXES

-- Some users couldn’t send messages or replies on LinkedIn because LinkedIn was deprecating an endpoint.
+- Some users couldn't send messages or replies on LinkedIn because LinkedIn was deprecating an endpoint.

 ## January 22, 2026